 *Warning: This post is rough.
 Violence occurs, you might not want to read it. 🙁

 To catch you up: Dave picked up a sickly rez dog and decided to get him healthy and find him a home.
-After vet visit, the dog is deemed non contagious so he has been introduced to our other animals (3 dogs and two cats).
+After the vet visit, the dog is deemed non-contagious so he has been introduced to our other animals (3 dogs and two cats).
 All is peaceful…..until now……….

 Dave took the rez dog to the doctor for his neck surgery.
 The doc had never seen anything like it.
 It was full of pus and icky-ness.
-It appeared that he had gotten into a fight or two and another animal had him by the throat, and the doc was amazed the bite didn’t take out his entire throat.
+He appeared to have been in a fight or two and another animal had him by the throat, and the doc was amazed the bite didn’t take out his entire throat.
 It missed his throat by centimeters.

 Dave nursed this dog back to health.
 It was nothing short of a miracle.
 The dog now had a name: Eli the rez dog.
 Eli was not as skittish but still had food issues.
-He would not take food from Dave or me.
-He would not eat if we were even near him.
-He was becoming more social with our dogs.
-He didn’t play but he didn’t run and hide.
+He would not take food from either of us and would not eat with us even near him.
+He was becoming more social with our dogs but didn’t play.

 It was time to bring him inside.
 This was HUGE for this animal.
 I will never forget his first experience inside our home.
-He timidly walked in and looked around.
-He just stood there.
-He watched the other dogs – our furniture is really the dogs’ furniture as they own the couch and have two dog beds on the tile.
-He sniffed the area and watched.
-He didn’t move for the longest time.
-Finally he checked out a dog bed and he actually sighed as he layed on it.
+He timidly walked in and looked around but just stood there and watched the other dogs – our furniture is really the dogs’ furniture as they own the couch and have two dog beds on the tile.
+He sniffed the area and watched but didn’t move for the longest time.
+Finally, he checked out a dog bed and he actually sighed as he layed on it.
 It was adorable.

-He was starting to gain weight.
-He was starting to interact with our other dogs.
-He would just stare at the cats.
-He was not threatening to anyone or anything.
-He was the most submissive dog I had ever seen.
+He was starting to gain weight, starting to interact with our other dogs, and just starting to stare at the cats.
+He was not threatening to anyone or anything and in fact, was the most submissive dog I had ever seen.
 That is why this next part is so difficult to write.